OCA/multi-company/purchase_sale_note_intercompany/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module propagate note from purchase line in company A to sale line in company B.
+This module propagates notes from purchase order lines in company A to sale order lines in company B.

 **Table of contents**